Battle of Novi (1799): Results

-Once the soldiers of the French left wing got clear of the Braghena Gorge, they quickly left the battlefeld far behind.
+Once the soldiers of the French left wing got clear of the Braghena Gorge, they quickly left the battlefield far behind.
 The right wing, however, was in a difficult spot because it was unable to withdraw through Gavi and Nobili's command blocked its escape route via Arquata Scrivia.
 Saint-Cyr was unable to dislodge the Austrians with Dombrowski's men and finally shoved Nobili out of the way by using Watrin's division.
 Suvorov brought up Rosenberg's corps to the battlefield but did not launch a pursuit.
 The Russian commander in chief still planned to evict the French from Genoa and the Italian Riviera, but orders soon arrived sending troops elsewhere.
 Klenau's command to the southeast of Genoa was diverted to secure Austrian control of Tuscany.
 A French offensive seized Valais in southwest Switzerland, routing some of Hadik's troops.
 Suvorov detached Kray to the north with 10,000 Austrians to help.

 On 25 August, Suvorov's hopes to conquer Liguria were dashed forever when fresh instructions from Emperor Francis reached him.
 A new strategy put forward by the British and approved by Czar Paul and the Austrians directed Suvorov to take command of a new Russian army assembling in Switzerland.
 This army would be formed by joining the Russian troops in Italy to another Russian army in Germany under Alexander Korsakov.
 The army was to invade France through the Jura Mountains.
 When Korsakov arrived in Switzerland, Archduke Charles, Duke of Teschen immediately moved north into Germany with the main Austrian army.
 The strategy's timing failed.
 Charles left Switzerland too early and Suvorov reached Switzerland too late.
 André Masséna wrecked the Allied plan when he defeated Korsakov at the Second Battle of Zurich on 26 September 1799.